 In addition, the supervisor should have visibility to help agents out wherever required.
 For example, if the assistant notices that an agent is taking more than the usual time, the supervisor could intervene and extend support.

 The administrator’s role is more system-centric.
 Hence, the focus of the assistant will be on system health and restoration strategies.
-Integration with HCL DRYiCETM, for example, would be an area of focus.
+Integration with HCLTech DRYiCETM, for example, would be an area of focus.
 Further, the assistant will need to provide important and contextual statistics.

 Communications and Collaboration service